Scott Jones (American football)

-Robert Scott Jones (born March 20, 1966) is an American former professional football offensive tackle in the National Football League (NFL).
+Robert Scott Jones (born March 20, 1966) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football for the Washington Huskies.

-Biography
+Early life

 Jones was born on March 20, 1966, in Portland, Oregon.

 He went to Port Angeles High School and played football there in 1984.
-He played for UW in 1989.
-He played NFL football in 1990.
+He played at the University of Washington in 1987.

 Career

-Jones was selected in the twelfth round of the 1989 NFL draft by the Cincinnati Bengals and played that season with the team.
+Jones was selected in the 12th round of the 1989 NFL draft by the Cincinnati Bengals and played that season with the team.
 He played the following season with the New York Jets before splitting the 1991 NFL season between the Green Bay Packers and the Bengals.

-He played at the collegiate level at the University of Washington.